 The Bank has adopted the SGX-ST Listing Manual's guidelines on dealings in securities and has a policy against insider trading.
-Directors and officers are prohibited from dealing in the securities of the Bank and its listed subsidiary, Great Eastern Holdings Limited (GEH) during the period commencing two weeks before the announcement of the Bank's and GEH's quarterly or half-yearly financial results, and one month before the announcement of year-end results (the black-out period) and any time they are in possession of unpublished material price-sensitive information.
+Directors and officers are prohibited from dealing in the securities of the Bank and its listed subsidiary, Great Eastern Holdings Limited (GEH), during the period commencing two weeks before the voluntary disclosures of the Bank's and GEH's first and third quarters' financial results, and one month before the announcement of half-year and full-year financial results (the black-out period) and any time they are in possession of unpublished material price-sensitive information.
 The Bank will notify Directors and employees of the commencement date for each blackout period.
 The policy also states that employees are not to deal in the Bank's securities on short-term considerations.
 In addition, employees are instructed to conduct all their personal securities transactions through the Group's stockbroking subsidiary.